 Click Here

-Eighth graders battled by advisory to be called champions last Friday.
+Eighth graders competed by advisory to be called champions last Friday.

 Opening Message